miquintero/lexicon/README.md

  ```bash
    git clone https://github.com/miquintero/lexicon
  ```

+2. Add the API key to the example.env file and remove 'example' from the file name.

-2. Install the necessary dependencies by running the following in your terminal:
+3. Install the necessary dependencies by running the following in your terminal:

    ```bash
     npm i